Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 })();
 ```

-Perfectly, valid, confusing syntax don't you think?
+Valid, confusing syntax isn't?
 And now let's move on to the next chapter!

 ## Conclusions